Chilaquiles Recipe with Marinated Skirt Steak

-Chilaquiles Recipe with Marinated Skirt Steak: A zesty chilaquiles recipe with underlying smoky heat from habanero peppers, served with juicy marinated skirt steak.
+Chilaquiles Recipe with Marinated Skirt Steak: A zesty chilaquiles recipe with underlying smoky heat from habanero peppers, served with juicy grilled skirt steak.
 This easy gluten free dinner is a sure knock-out!

 Recently, I spent a day cooking with a latina friend of mine.

-She’s a funny little bird.
+My friend Adriana is a funny little bird.
 She has told me on several occasions that I’m not a real cook because I don’t make my own tortillas.
-She also informed me that Americans are fat because we always choose wheat tortillas and Mexicans are thin because they always choose corn tortillas.
+She has also informed me that Americans are fat because we always choose wheat tortillas and Mexicans are thin because they always choose corn tortillas.
 Hmmm.

 She is emphatic that wheat makes people fat, while corn, even fried corn, is a health food.